-The term describes the percentage of a cheese that would be fat if moisture were removed from a cheese.
+The term describes the percentage of a cheese that would be butterfat (aka milk fat) if moisture were removed from a cheese.
 It means the cheese is 70% fat or more “in dry matter” (aka Fat in Dry Matter, FDM.)
-Thus,

 Assuming that most cheeses are about 50% moisture, that would mean that 50% of the cheese was then dry matter.
 If 70% of that dry matter half was fat, then of the 100% of the cheese (with moisture restored), there would be about 35% or more overall fat content as a percentage of the whole normal cheese.
 So, just to be absolutely clear, if the fat content is 70% of the half, then it’s only 35% of the whole.

 At the start of the cheese-making process, though, the milk used would only need to be about 5.3% overall fat content (or have cream added to it to bring it to around there) — the percentage of fat would increase throughout the production of the cheese as the curd is formed causing liquid whey (which is largely fat-free) to drain off, as the cheese is pressed and salted if it is, and as it ages and loses moisture increasing the dry matter percentage, etc.

 To confirm, the term “Triple-Cream Cheese” does not refer to the type of cheese called “cream cheese.”

 The term “triple crème” is legally defined in French legislation:

 “Triple crème: lorsque le fromage ou la spécialité fromagère renferme au moins 75 grammes de matière grasse pour 100 grammes de produit après complète dessiccation.”
 Décret n°2007-628 du 27 avril 2007 relatif aux fromages et spécialités fromagères.
 Chapitre III : Etiquetage.
 Article 13.
 Accessed January 2022 at https://www.legifrance.gouv.fr/loda/article_lc/LEGIARTI000028202724